-Managing a creative project can be a tricky process because evaluating ideas is usually subjective and often influenced by unconscious assumptions.
+Managing a creative project can be tricky because evaluating ideas is often influenced by unconscious assumptions.
 To avoid derailment and arrive at a successful outcome, it is essential that everyone’s expectations be fully defined.

-To ensure clarity, the designer should specify the scope of the work in the project proposal, and for all but the smallest projects, supply a defined creative brief.
+To ensure clear expectations, the designer should specify the work’ scope in the project proposal, and for all but the smallest projects, supply a defined creative brief.
 These documents become the project’s benchmarks for staying on message and avoiding irrelevant tangents, and must be approved before any work begins on concepts.
 This will go a long way to make sure the process is predictable, even though the end design isn’t.
-Once hired and with the above documents in hand, it is the designer’s job as a professional to make sure that the project proceeds properly.
+Once hired and with the above documents in hand, the designer’s job as a professional is to make sure that the project proceeds properly.

 2. Design is a Service